-When you’re out traveling the world, it is very important to have a travel insurance in case of illness, accidents, theft, and robbery.
-These are just some of the many reasons why you should travel with a travel insurance.
-It’s not always easy to know which insurance you need, what’s included and if the price is good or not.
+When you’re out traveling the world, it’s very important to have a travel insurance in case of illness, accidents, theft, or robbery.
+These are just a few of the reasons why you should get a travel insurance before your next trip.

-During my time on the move around the world, I have encountered cleaners that have stolen my money and just some lighter illnesses, but despite that, I would never consider travel without a travel insurance.
-The reason why is very simple; it is simply not worth traveling without one.
+During my travels I’ve had things gotten stolen and I’ve also been so sick that I’ve needed medical care.
+I would never consider traveling without a travel insurance.
+The reason why is very simple; it’s simply not worth traveling without one.

 There are far too many examples of travelers who get into accidents abroad, who either had to burn a hole in their wallet or being denied health care.
 It’s those kinds of things that you don’t have to worry about if you have a good travel insurance to cover the unexpected.